febeling/synopt/README.md

 **`option([short], long, [description], [options])`**

 Declares an option.
-Only the `long` form (`--task NAME`) is required, which consists of two dashes (`--`) and the options name, optionally followed by the argument name to be shown in the usage banner (`NAME`).
+Only the `long` form (`--task NAME`) is required, which consists of two dashes (`--`) and the option's name, optionally followed by the argument name to be shown in the usage banner (`NAME`).
 If the argument name is left off, the option name will be assumed (e.g. `--task TASK`).

 The optional `short` form starts with a single dash (`-`), followed by a single letter.
-This form can appear first or second position of parameters.
+This form can appear in first or second position of parameters.

-The optional description explains the meaning of the option, including if it's mandatory, or has specific legal values or other contstraints.
+The optional description explains the meaning of the option, e.g. you can say if it's mandatory, or has certain legal values, or other contstraints.

-The options to the declaration are passed as an object. `boolean` indicates an option which doesn't require a value (e.g. cases like typical `--quiet` or `--dry-run`).
+The declaration options are passed as an object in last position of the arguments. `boolean` indicates an option which doesn't require a value (e.g. typical cases are `--quiet` or `--dry-run`).

 `option` can be chained, because it returns the command itself.
 ``